mishra1947/phpTest/README.md

 # phpTest
-These code are my practice codes
+These codes are my practice codes